Spyrock Reserve

-Spyrock Reserve is a nature preserve that protects a remote stretch of the Eel River with about five miles of river frontage, primarily accessed by water.
-Its namesake, Spy Rock, is a 540-foot promontory above the river and a landmark for rafters.
-It is part of the Eel River Emerald Necklace, a planned chain of connected preserves along the river.
+Spyrock Reserve is a nature preserve with five miles of frontage on the National Wild and Scenic Eel River.
+Its namesake, Spy Rock, is a 540-foot promontory above the river and a landmark for Eel River travelers.
+It is part of the Eel River Emerald Necklace, a series of preserves along the Eel River.
 The 5832 acre reserve is owned and managed by The Wildlands Conservancy as part of its system of preserves.

 Geography

-Spyrock Reserve lies in the upper reaches of the Eel River canyon in Mendocino County.
+Spyrock Reserve is located along the Eel River in Mendocino County, California.

-Its defining feature is Spy Rock, the prominent promontory that gives its name to both the nearby community and the preserve.

-The landscape consists of steep forested slopes and riparian corridors, with access primarily from the river.
+The preserve includes oak woodlands, grasslands, fir stands, and two perennial creeks.

-A 2019 Press Democrat report noted that the reserve is about 10.5 miles downstream from Dos Rios, a common rafting put-in for multi-day trips on the Eel River.
+It lies 10.5 miles downstream from Dos Rios, where the river’s main and middle forks join.

 Flora and fauna

-The reserve includes riverine and riparian habitats typical of the Eel River canyon.
+The reserve includes riverine and riparian habitats.
+Fish populations include salmon and steelhead trout.

-These support fish populations such as salmon and steelhead trout, together with associated wildlife along the river corridor.

 History

-The property was acquired in 2005 as part of The Wildlands Conservancy’s Eel River Emerald Necklace initiative.
+The property was acquired in 2005 as part of The Wildlands Conservancy's Eel River Emerald Necklace initiative.

-Conservation

-Spyrock Reserve anchors the upper segment of the Eel River Emerald Necklace, a landscape-scale conservation effort intended to protect habitat along the river corridor.

-The preserve safeguards riparian habitat for salmon and steelhead and contributes to wildlife connectivity in the Eel River canyon.

-Together with Eel River Canyon Preserve and Emerald Waters Reserve, it is managed as part of a larger block of protected lands by the conservancy.

 Recreation

 There is no public land access to the preserve.

-The Eel River provides opportunities for rafting, and the reserve can be viewed from the river corridor.
+The reserve can be viewed from the river.